John-Frye/evaluating_teen_pregnancy_policy_in_baltimore/README.md

 Is there a relationship observed between teen pregnancy and access to prenatal care, middle school attendance (where sexual education programs are integrated into school curriculum), children living in poverty, high school dropout rate, prevalence of juvenile arrests, and domestic violence?
 If so, in what neighborhoods are such risk factors most prominent?
 Ultimately, how can we translate our data results to implementing policy effective at mitigating teen pregnancy in Baltimore?

 The data sources we used are:
+1. Opportunity Insights' [Opportunity Atlas](https://www.opportunityatlas.org/): Online database of anonymous data following 20 million Americans from childhood to mid-30s with the goal of identifying areas of the United States with best and worst social mobility.
-1. Baltimore Neighborhood Indicators Alliance [Vital Signs Open Data Portal](https://vital-signs-bniajfi.hub.arcgis.com): Community-based data points that give a snapshot of overall health and economic growth of a neighborhood.
+2. Baltimore Neighborhood Indicators Alliance [Vital Signs Open Data Portal](https://vital-signs-bniajfi.hub.arcgis.com): Community-based data points that give a snapshot of overall health and economic growth of a neighborhood.
-2.
+### Data Analysis